KrisKasprzak/Adafruit_ILI9341_Keypad/README.md

   <br>
   2.0   3/14/2023      kasprzak      fixed fonts for MEGA (number pad, keyboard will not run)
   <br>
-  3.0   3/9/2024      kasprzak      fixed so both numberpad and keyboard on a ESP32 (and maybe Arduino)
+  3.0   3/9/2024      kasprzak      fixed so both numberpad and keyboard on a ESP32 (and maybe now Arduinos will run)

 <br>
 <b>The keyboard library has been tested in an ESP32 and MAY work with an Arduino's.</b>